New tax rules were passed in 2018 that have altered how big of a mortgage borrowers should get.

 2) Maximum government subsidy.
 The home mortgage interest deduction is one of the largest government subsidies available to all citizens.
 In an environment when all it seems like the government does is take, take, take, citizens get something tangible and immediate back from the government.
 The government helps subsidize your lifestyle and lower your taxes.
 To not take full advantage of such subsidy is a shame, unless you love paying taxes!

 3) Keeps you disciplined.
-For those who live in expensive cities such as San Francisco and NYC, keeping a $1 million dollar mortgage limit helps keep you from going overboard and buying too much house.
+For those who live in expensive cities such as San Francisco and NYC, keeping a $750,000 dollar mortgage limit helps keep you from going overboard and buying too much house.
 Plenty of nice houses now cost over $2 million dollars for example.
-By keeping your borrowing to $1 million, you are forced to come up with a $1 million down payment before you can buy such house.
+By keeping your borrowing to $750,000, you are forced to come up with a higher downpayment.
 You might think going the standard 20% down ($400,000) and borrowing $1.6 million is fine, but it is not ideal.
 You start justifying what’s an extra $600,000 in debt at that price, losing your financial discipline.
 I can assure you that everything because more painful the more you borrow: less deductions, higher mortgage payment, and more stress.

 4) Asymmetric risk and reward.
 In America, when you borrow a ton of money from a bank and can’t pay it back one day, you don’t get stoned to death, castrated, or impaled in the heart by a spear.
 Instead, you hand back the keys to the bank who agreed to take on your home as collateral in case of non payment.
 If you are lucky to live in a non-recourse state, the bank can’t go after your other assets!
 If you live in a recourse state, then a short-sale or foreclosure will temporarily slaughter your credit score for 3-7 years.
 Better your credit score then your private parts right?
 Meanwhile, if you happen to invest in the right cycle, you can make a massive amount of money when you finally sell or rent the property out without having to give the bank any of the upside!
 Isn’t America great?